Venom (2018 film)

-Venom is a 2018 American superhero film featuring the Marvel Comics character of the same name, produced by Columbia Pictures in association with Marvel and Tencent Pictures, and distributed by Sony Pictures Releasing.
-It is the first film in Sony's Spider-Man Universe (SSU) and is directed by Ruben Fleischer from a screenplay by Jeff Pinkner, Scott Rosenberg and Kelly Marcel.
-It stars Tom Hardy as Eddie Brock and Venom alongside Michelle Williams, Riz Ahmed, Scott Haze, and Reid Scott.
-In the film, struggling journalist Brock gains superpowers after becoming the host of an alien symbiote, Venom, whose species plans to invade Earth.
+Venom is a 2018 American superhero film based on the character from Marvel Comics.
+The first film in Sony's Spider-Man Universe (SSU), it was directed by Ruben Fleischer from a screenplay by Jeff Pinkner, Scott Rosenberg, and Kelly Marcel.
+Tom Hardy stars as Eddie Brock and Venom, alongside Michelle Williams, Riz Ahmed, Scott Haze, and Reid Scott.
+In the film, Eddie, a struggling journalist, gains superpowers after becoming the host of Venom, an alien symbiote whose species plans to invade Earth.

-After Venom's appearance in Spider-Man 3 (2007), Sony attempted to develop a spin-off film based on the character but it did not move forward due to issues with Sony's ongoing Spider-Man franchise.
+Following Venom's appearance in Spider-Man 3 (2007), Sony Pictures attempted to develop a spin-off film based on the Venom character, which was stalled due to issues with the company's ongoing Spider-Man franchise.
 In March 2016, work began on a new version that would start a new shared universe featuring the non-Spider-Man Marvel characters that the studio possessed film rights to.
-Sony also intended for Venom to share the world of the Marvel Cinematic Universe's Spider-Man: Homecoming (2017), but ultimately distanced the film from Spider-Man.
-In March 2017, Rosenberg and Pinkner were set to write, with Fleischer and Hardy added in May.
+Sony also originally intended for the Venom film to share the world of the Marvel Cinematic Universe film Spider-Man: Homecoming (2017), but ultimately distanced the film from Spider-Man.
+Sony's Columbia Pictures produced the film in association with Marvel Entertainment.
+In March 2017, Rosenberg and Pinkner were set to write, with Fleischer and Hardy added in May; Marcel subsequently joined to rewrite the script.
 Filming took place from October 2017 to January 2018 in Atlanta, New York City, and San Francisco.
 The film was primarily inspired by the comic book miniseries Venom: Lethal Protector (1993) and the story arc "Planet of the Symbiotes" (1995).
+Ludwig Göransson was hired to compose the film's score, marking his second Marvel film after Black Panther (2018).

-Venom premiered at Regency Village Theater on October 1, 2018, and was theatrically released in the United States on October 5, 2018.
-The film was unfavorably received by critics, who criticized its pacing, screenplay, tone, and unfaithfulness to the source material, but the chemistry between Brock and Venom was praised, and Hardy's performance was met with mixed responses.
-The film was a box office success, becoming the seventh-highest-grossing film of 2018 with over $856 million worldwide and setting several box office records for an October release.
-A sequel, Venom: Let There Be Carnage, was released on October 1, 2021, while a third film is in development.
+Venom premiered at the Regency Village Theater on October 1, 2018, and was released in the United States on October 5.
+Despite generally negative reviews from critics, Hardy's performance and his character's relationship with Venom were praised, and the film became the seventh-highest-grossing film of 2018, earning $856.1 million worldwide and setting several box office records for an October release.
+Two sequels have been released: Venom: Let There Be Carnage (2021) and Venom: The Last Dance (2024).